Jil-Patel05/Low-level-design-questions/RateLimiter/Readme.md

 Requirements:-
 System should support multiple rate limiting algo Implement one rate limiting algo
+Requirements may changes based on may be tracking IP or userId or anythig else

 Core Entities:-
 IAlgo -> leakyBucket, TokenBucket, FixedWindow, SlidingWindow logs